boolean-uk/java-cloud-azure-day-4/SUBMISSION.md

 2. Changed 'my' to 'emmaLovgren' in `main.tf`.
 3. Changed Ubuntu version and added security rules to `main.tf`.
 4. Run `terraform init -upgrade`
-5. Validate terraform
+5. Validate terraform:
 ![](images/01_ValidateTerraform.png)
 6. Generate main.tfplan and run apply command to create VM:
 ![](images/02_VM_created.png)
 7. Run ./gradlew build in the IntelliJ project for the backend to update the jar file.
 8. Install java on VM with `sudo apt install openjdk-21-jdk`